janKaje/Barrel-Bot/cogs/README.md

     * The spam number is reset to 0

 On a valid :barrel: spam,
+* You will gain points added to your individual score.
+The default number of points is 1.
 * If your spam number is part of the following sequences of special numbers, you will gain extra points as follows:
     * Prime numbers: `ceil(spam number / 4)`
     * Mersenne prime numbers: `ceil(spam number / 1.5)`, overriding the usual prime number score